OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 }
 ```
 Create a file as `srs/app/models/Post.ts` and add the interface code to it.
 We can now use this blog post interface to build a data service that will help
 perform certain operations on our blog post data.
 To do so, we can make use of the `CLI`.
-Run `ng g s data --module app.module` command.
+Run `ng g s data/data --module app.module` command.
 Once the file is created,
 add to the `data.service.ts` file the code below;
 ```ts
 import { Injectable } from '@angular/core';